hackborn/ghost/README.md

 # ghost

 Ghost is a command-line app that can be used to provide auto-compile and hosting functionality, depending on configuration.
+It was written in and for the Go language, but should be general enough to use in other contexts.

 ## to use